org-formation/org-formation-cli/docs/us-govcloud-partition.md

 # GovCloud (US) Partition
 Certain use cases may require that you run your workloads in a AWS partition other than `aws` also known as the commercial partition.
-While it is our intention to support all partitions (US GovCloud, China, Germany) support has started for us-gov. Below you can find examples of how to perform Org Formation commands in the context of the us-gov partition.
+While it is our intention to support all partitions (US GovCloud, China, Secret Region) support has started for us-gov. Below you can find examples of how to perform Org Formation commands in the context of the us-gov partition.

 > **important**:  Each GovCloud (US) account is tied to a commercial account for billing.
 You cannot have a GovCloud (US) account without a commercial account.
 This means that Org Formation is required to managed both partitions simutaneously.
 Org Formation does this by "mirroring" these accounts.
 The `organization.yml` file looks the same as you would expect, with some slight differences.